 You might want to date to get to know new people, start a relationship or casually hang out.
 It’s also okay if you’re not looking to date or hookup.
 Sometimes, it’s nice to focus on friendships instead.
 If this sounds like you, check out these tips for making friends on campus.

 If you are interested in dating during your time here at CU, here are some tips for making dating fun and meaningful.

 1) Communicate your intent

-To get the most out of your dating experience, it’s important to know what you’re looking for.
-For some people this may look like casual dating, while others may desire a committed relationship.
+To get the most out of dating, consider what you want from the experience.
+For some people, this may look like casual dating, while others may desire a committed relationship.

 Ask yourself these questions to get started:

-Boundaries represent the limits, rules or expectations that we set in order to protect our own well-being.
+Boundaries represent the limits, rules or expectations we set for our behavior.
 Setting healthy boundaries can help us navigate relationships in a more positive way and avoid feelings of anger, resentment or burnout.

 Here are a few examples to consider:

-Most importantly, be honest about your expectations, and trust your gut.
-If someone dismisses your boundaries or pushes you to do something you’re not comfortable with, they’re probably not a good fit.
+Be honest about your expectations and trust your gut.
+If someone dismisses your boundaries or pushes you to do something you’re uncomfortable with, they’re probably not a good fit.